S0phieB0/IoT-manual/README.md

  }

-## step 2 - Linking your google calendar to ESP8266
+## Step 2 - Linking your google calendar to ESP8266
 For my diffuser want to be able to link Google Calendar to it so that the diffuser goes on at the right time.

 ### 🔴 2.1 source